samthebest/dump/sams-scala-tutorial/you-dont-understand-FP.md

  - Using lambdas and 2nd-order functions doesn't mean you're doing FP
  - OOP is still useful, but just not for what your using it for
  - You really don't have enough traffic / data to justify mutation (unless you are Google)
- - Databases are the root of evil
+ - Databases are evil, they are the children of premature optimisation

 ## Introduction